Dogs Available in Oxfordshire

 BreedBeagle

 What's Great About Apple?
 Apple is a beautiful youngster, desperate to find safety in a forever home.
 When she is feeling confident, she is fun and mischievous and will provide plenty of entertainment.
 She can potentially live with another dog pending successful meets at the sanctuary.
 Resident dogs MUST be already neutered and will need to enjoy living with a lively young dog.
 What Apple Needs?
 Apple will need dedicated and patient adopters who can commit to her training to ensure she develops those key skills for her to thrive.
-An adult only, quiet home.
-A private secure garden with minimum 6ft fencing.
+A home where she isn't left for long periods A private secure garden with minimum 6ft fencing.

-Bonnie, a 16 years old female Jack Russell Terrier x Cardigan Welsh Corgi available for adoption from One Wish Dog Foundation in Oxfordshire
+Breeze, a 6 years old female Whippet x Lurcher available for adoption from One Wish Dog Foundation in Oxfordshire

 One Wish Dog Foundation